Why Studying Biology is Important

 What is Biology?

-The short answer is that it's the study of all living things.
-In fact, the word "biology" comes from the Greek words "bios" which means "life" and "logos" which means "study."
-In short, it's the study of all living things.
-Biologists study the distribution, evolution, function, growth, origin, structure, and taxonomy of species.
-Back in high school, biology was the class where you probably dissected frogs or pigs.
-Many of you may wonder why we would do such things and this is because the study of "the inside" and the make-up of creatures is the main focus of biology.
-It is the science that tells us what we are at a most basic level.

-As you may have guessed, biology is an enormous branch of science.
-It's so broad that there are entire branches of science within biology.
-Fields like genetics, agriculture, ecology, virology, and even paleontology are all a part of biology!
-The reason for these lesser sciences to be grouped under the heading of biology is because they revolve around the basic principles of biology.
-A cell is the basic unit of life.
-Genes are the units of heredity and evolution propels the creation and adaptation of all species.

-Why Is Biology Important?

-What is Biology?

 Biology is the study of all living things.
 In fact, the word "biology" comes from the Greek words bios which means "life" and logos which means "study."
 In short, it's the study of all living things.
 Biologists study the distribution, evolution, function, growth, origin, structure, and taxonomy of species.
 We're able to understand how our bodies work, how organisms work, how our cells work.
 It's the science that tells us what we are.

 As you may have guessed, biology is a pretty large area of study.
 It's so broad that there are entire branches of science within biology.
 Fields like genetics, agriculture, ecology, virology, and even paleontology are all within biology.
 These areas of science are grouped under biology is because they revolve around the basic principles of biology.

 Why Is Biology Important?